Yvitex/Obsidian_Notes/Computer Science/Machine Learning/Mean Squared Error.md

 ![[Pasted image 20220605144402.png]]

 At which we summed the values inside the sqaure before multiplying it to the 1/n.
-Other way of calculating the same function in one line of code is just by simply using a method from sklearn.
+Other way of calculating the same function in one line of code is just by simply using a method from [[SKLearn Module]].

 ![[Pasted image 20220605144415.png]]

 ![[Pasted image 20220605144420.png]]

 This method will output the same values as our function.
-In addition, we could also shortcut calculating our y_hat by simply saying
+In addition, we could also shortcut calculating our [[Y Hat|y_hat]] by simply saying

 ![[Pasted image 20220605144444.png]]

 Next is [[Visualizing Mean Squared Error]]

+The greater the number is from 0, the less accurate our [[Machine Learning Algoritm|model]] is